whacked/cow/vibe benchmarking json schemaa validators.md

 I like types... actually, types are ok.

 What I really like is knowing the shape of the data.
-When I jump into a function, set a breakpoint, or capture a packet, I first wnat to understand the landscape of the data in our enviornment; once we know what actors are on stage, I want to know what shapes they have.
+When I jump into a function, set a breakpoint, or capture a packet, I first want to understand the landscape of the data in our environment; once we know what actors are on stage, I want to know what shapes they have.
 And once we have the shape -- in code or in data -- I like to have it in writing.

 There are a handful of tools that sit above any specific business logic and let us define language-agnostic structure definitions.
 A few well known ones:
 - [protobufs](https://protobuf.dev/)